KryptosDonuts/KryptosDonuts/README.md

 ## My Learning Path

-- **Self-Hosted Servers**: By managing my own servers on VPS, Homelab running Proxmox and AWS, I'm hands-on with deploying, monitoring, and optimizing applications in real-world scenarios.
+- **Self-Hosted Servers**: By managing my own servers on VPS, Homelab running Proxmox, I'm hands-on with deploying, monitoring, and optimizing applications in real-world scenarios.

 - **Continuous Growth**: I'm committed to continuous learning, always exploring new technologies and practices that push the boundaries of what I can build and improve.